BrennerSpear/sesame-pi/SIMPLIFIED_BUTTON_README.md

 This will:
 - Start the Sesame voice interaction when the button is pressed (if it's not already running)
 - Stop the Sesame voice interaction when the button is triple-clicked (if it's running)
+- Properly clean up when exited with Ctrl+C (stops any running voice interaction process and removes PID file)

 ## Installation as a Service